-Even serious craft bartenders like to have a little fun once in a while.
-In fact, that’s kind of the whole point of drinking, and the Family Traditions exemplifies that attitude.
+Even serious craft bartenders like to have a little fun.
+That’s kind of the whole point of drinking, and the Family Traditions exemplifies that attitude.
 The playful highball comes from Kyle Beach, the general manager of Buxton Hall in Asheville, North Carolina, and its ingredient list reads like Appalachian magic: bourbon, house-made Mountain Dew syrup and Tang, the concentrated orange drink powder popularized by astronauts in the early 1960s.

 - 2 ounces bourbon